beraborrow/package/packages/contracts/test-report.md

         ✓ collChange is negative, debtChange is positive (381ms)

   Contract: CollSurplusPool
-    ✓ CollSurplusPool::getETH(): Returns the ETH balance of the CollSurplusPool after redemption (2203ms) ✓ CollSurplusPool: claimColl(): Reverts if caller is not Borrower Operations ✓ CollSurplusPool: claimColl(): Reverts if nothing to claim ✓ CollSurplusPool: claimColl(): Reverts if owner cannot receive ETH surplus (723ms) ✓ CollSurplusPool: reverts trying to send ETH to it ✓ CollSurplusPool: accountSurplus: reverts if caller is not Trove Manager
+    ✓ CollSurplusPool::getiBGT(): Returns the iBGT balance of the CollSurplusPool after redemption (2203ms) ✓ CollSurplusPool: claimColl(): Reverts if caller is not Borrower Operations ✓ CollSurplusPool: claimColl(): Reverts if nothing to claim ✓ CollSurplusPool: claimColl(): Reverts if owner cannot receive iBGT surplus (723ms) ✓ CollSurplusPool: reverts trying to send iBGT to it ✓ CollSurplusPool: accountSurplus: reverts if caller is not Trove Manager

   Contract: Deployment script - Sets correct contract addresses dependencies after deployment
-    ✓ Sets the correct PriceFeed address in TroveManager ✓ Sets the correct LUSDToken address in TroveManager ✓ Sets the correct SortedTroves address in TroveManager ✓ Sets the correct BorrowerOperations address in TroveManager ✓ Sets the correct ActivePool address in TroveManager
+    ✓ Sets the correct PriceFeed address in TroveManager ✓ Sets the correct NECTToken address in TroveManager ✓ Sets the correct SortedTroves address in TroveManager ✓ Sets the correct BorrowerOperations address in TroveManager ✓ Sets the correct ActivePool address in TroveManager